-In addition to the automatic fire suppression system fitted in the engine space, you are required to carry at least two type B-1 extinguishers aboard, which are located in the galley and outboard of the starboard helm seat.
+In addition to the automatic fire suppression system fitted in the engine space, you are required to carry at least one type B-1 extinguisher aboard, which is located outboard of the starboard helm seat.
 This should be checked regularly.